phpuech/OT_Analysis/JOSS/paper.md

 extracellular bridges, we probe the cytosolic link of the probed molecule to the cytoskeleton.
 Such a link has been proposed to be instrumental in the way T cells can apply or feel forces through the molecule.
-A theoretical model has been built and will be reported in a dedicated article [@manca_membrane:2023].
+A theoretical model has been built and has been recently reported in a dedicated article [@manca_membrane:2023].
 Furthermore, we will demonstrate the application of the software on full data.